lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

     output r4 as array3.private;
 ```

-As you can see, we can input a interface into register `r0`, you can access interface elements with the `.` sintax, then we perform the `add` instruction on every element, storing the results in register `r1`, `r2`and `r3`, and finally, we make use of the cast command to create a new array3 ionterface into `r4`.
+As you can see, we can input an interface into register `r0` and access interface elements with the `.` syntax.
+We perform the `add` instruction on every element, storing the results in registers `r1`, `r2` and `r3` and, finally, we make use of the cast command to create a new array3 interface into `r4`.

 Now, let's run it.
-For this case the only new thing you need to know, is that interfecaes are passed to the cli in the following format:
+In this case, the only new thing you need to know is that interfaces are passed to the cli in the following format:

 ```
 "{a0: 1u32, a1: 2u32, a2: 3u32}"
 ```

-Now we can can the aleo run command:
+Now we can execute the `aleo run` command.
+We will clean the project to pick up the new code:

 ```
-run sum_one_to_array3 "{a0: 0u32, a1: 1u32, a2: 2u32}"
+aleo clean && aleo run sum_one_to_array3 "{a0: 0u32, a1: 1u32, a2: 2u32}"
 ```

-and we get the new array3 element as the output:
+And we get the new array3 element as output:

 ```